-When $s'$ is sufficiently fast and correlated with $s$, its knowledge can further improve the quality-cost tradeoff in BayesOpt+GP.
-Recall that BayesOpt+GP+Proxy initializes with $m$ evaluations of $s'$. \Cref{fig:results_multi} shows the quality-cost curve when all proxy scores are known.
-The relative performance when including proxy scores are ordered according to their correlation with \cometkiwi as shown in \Cref{tab:qe_models_main}; Distilled-M outperforms Distilled-S, and both outperform LogprobAvg.
+When $s'$ is sufficiently fast and correlated with $s$, it can further improve the quality-cost tradeoff in BayesOpt+GP.
+Recall that BayesOpt+GP+P initializes with $\beta$ evaluations of $s'$. \Cref{fig:results_multi} shows the quality-cost curve when all proxy scores are known, or $\beta=200$.
+The relative performance when including proxy scores correspond to their correlation with \cometkiwi as shown in \Cref{tab:qe_models_main}; Distilled-M outperforms Distilled-S, and both outperform LogprobAvg.
 This demonstrates the importance of ensuring high correlation in the proxy score.
-The addition of LogprobAvg to BayesOpt+GP has little effect, showing that poorly correlated proxies are too noisy to help, and may even hinder performance.
-Beyond $n{=}70$, all methods achieve close to the maximum attainable score.
+The addition of LogprobAvg to BayesOpt+GP has little effect, showing that poorly correlated proxies are too noisy to help and may even hinder performance.
+Beyond $n=70$, all methods achieve close to the maximum attainable score.

 We also examine the effect of initializing with a fraction of proxy observations rather than all of them.
-For some choice of $m$, an appropriate baseline is to rank the top-$n$ candidates among the $m$ observed proxy scores.
+For some choice of $\beta$, an appropriate baseline is to rank the top-$n$ candidates among the $\beta$ observed proxy scores.
 We call this ProxyFirst.
 The results when using Distilled-M and Distilled-S as proxies are shown in \Cref{fig:results_multi_SM}.
-In both cases, the difference between BayesOpt+GP+Proxy and ProxyFirst is smaller when $m{=}200$ than when $m{=}50$, and this gap is smaller for Distilled-M. This is to be expected because as the covariance of $s$ and $s'$ increases, using ProxyFirst with $m{=}200$ approaches standard full-list reranking.
-The marginal benefit of BayesOpt+GP+Proxy is more clear when $m{=}50$.
-In this case, proxy scores help to find promising candidates earlier, whereas ProxyFirst is a poor choice because it does not rank all of $\mathcal{C}$.
+In both cases, the difference between BayesOpt+GP+P and ProxyFirst is smaller when $\beta=200$ than when $\beta=50$, and this gap is smaller for Distilled-M. This is to be expected because as the covariance of $s$ and $s'$ increases, using ProxyFirst with $\beta=200$ approaches standard full-list reranking.
+The marginal benefit of BayesOpt+GP+P is more clear when $\beta=50$, where proxy scores help to find promising candidates earlier.

 Overall, proxy observations can indeed improve quality for a particular $n$.
 However, for sufficiently large $n$, BayesOpt+GP converges, so proxy observations are unnecessary.
 Proxy evaluations add to the runtime cost which we discuss in \Cref{sec:runtime}.
 Therefore, while we show that the multi-fidelity kernel is capable of leveraging proxy scores to improve search, in practice, the overall computational budget should be considered along with the quality and cost of the proxy scoring function to ensure that using the method is worthwhile.